sybrew/the-seo-framework/readme.txt

 * TODO

 * **For everyone:**
+	* **Changed:**
+		* Schema breadcrumbs now have their IDs reset.
+They have have an URL fragment attached (e.g. `example.com/#schemaorg-bcl`).
+			* This is to prevent ID collision with generated scripts from other plugins, like WooCommerce 3.0+.
+			* This might affect search presence of the pages until the new IDs have been processed by the search engine, like Google and Bing.
 	* **Improved:**
 		* Password protected posts and pages no longer show up in the sitemap.
 		* The homepage in-post SEO settings box now links to the settings page when the user can view those options.